agnesoft/agdb/agdb_web/pages/en-US/docs/references/queries.md

 </td></tr></table>

 The `count` is the number of nodes to be inserted into the database.
 It can be omitted (left `0`) if either `values` or `aliases` (or both) are provided.
 If the `values` is [`QueryValues::Single`](#queryvalues) you must provide either `count` or `aliases`.
-It is not an error if the count is set to `0` but the query will be a no-op and return empty result.
+It is not an error if the count is set to `0`, but the query will be a no-op and return empty result.

 If both `values` [`QueryValues::Multi`](#queryvalues) and `aliases` are provided their lengths must be compatible (aliases <= values), otherwise it will result in a logic error.
 Empty aliases (`""`) are not allowed.
 The values can be inferred from user defined types if they implement `DbUserValue` trait (`#derive(agdb::UserValue)`).
-Both singular nad vectorized versions are supported.
+Both singular and vectorized versions are supported.
 Optionally one can specify `ids` that facilitates insert-or-update semantics.
 The field can be a search sub-query.
 If the resulting list in `ids` is empty the query will insert nodes as normal.

-If the list is not empty all ids must exist and must refer to nodes and the query will perform update instead - both aliases (replacing existing ones if applicable) and values.
+If the list is not empty all `ids` must exist and must refer to nodes and the query will perform update instead - both aliases (replacing existing ones if applicable) and values.

 If an alias already exists in the database its values will be amended (inserted or replaced) with the provided values.